 Both deep vein thrombosis (DVT) and thrombophlebitis are vascular conditions in which the veins become inflamed and blood clots form inside.
 These conditions almost always develop in the veins in the legs, but occasionally occur in the arms or, more rarely, other parts of the body.
 Thrombophlebitis occurs in the veins close to the skin, the superficial veins, while DVT occurs in the deep veins, those farther below the skin surface.

-- Q Is deep vein thrombosis (DVT) serious?
+- Q How do medications treat deep vein thrombosis (DVT)?

-- Q Who is most at risk for deep vein thrombosis (DVT)?
+- Q Why is deep vein thrombosis such a concern during pregnancy?

-- Q Should I be worried about deep vein thrombosis (DVT)?
+- Q Should I talk to my doctor about my deep vein thrombosis (DVT) symptoms?

 - Q What are the potential risk factors for DVT?